dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

   encryption with care and backups.

 This page assumes you are using configuring mail encryption from scratch with a recent version of Dovecot.
-If you are upgrading from an older version, see :dovecot_plugin:ref:`mail_crypt_save_version` for possible backwards compatibility issues.

 Settings